OpenSearch cluster and host state monitoring

 Monitoring the state of hosts

-To view detailed information about the state of individual Managed Service for OpenSearch hosts:
+To view detailed information on the state of individual Managed Service for OpenSearch hosts:

 - In the management console